CedricChnfr/portfolio/_posts/Courses/2024-10-03-embedded-ia-iot.markdown

 #### Why
 To gain practical experience in implementing AI for IoT applications.
 This knowledge is crucial for developing efficient and effective AI solutions that can operate on devices with limited resources.

-### C.I.3 The Knowledge and Skills Mobilized
+### The Knowledge and Skills Mobilized
 - Understanding the fundamentals of AI and Machine Learning.
 - Designing and training Neural Networks.
 - Applying pruning techniques to optimize AI models.
 - Converting AI models to TensorFlow Lite for deployment on embedded devices.
 - Implementing AI solutions for IoT applications.

-### C.I.4 Summary and Review
+### Summary and Review
 The course provided a thorough understanding of AI in an IoT context.
 The combination of theoretical classes and practical labs was particularly beneficial in illustrating the concepts.
 The emphasis on optimizing AI models for embedded devices helped in developing skills relevant to real-world IoT applications.

 ## PART D: ANALYTICAL PART

-### D.I.
-Analysis of Skills
+### Analysis of Skills
-- **Theoretical Knowledge**: Gained insights into AI and Machine Learning concepts.
-- **Operational Skills**: Developed skills in designing, training, and optimizing AI models.
-- **Analytical Skills**: Learned to assess the feasibility and effectiveness of AI solutions for IoT applications.
+Through this course, I gained insights into the principles and applications of AI in IoT.
+I developed skills in implementing and optimizing AI models for embedded devices and learned to assess their efficiency and accuracy through experiments.

-### D.II.
-Self Evaluation
+### Self Evaluation
-- **Acquired Skills**: Developed a solid understanding of AI and its application in IoT.
-However, more focus on advanced optimization techniques would be beneficial.
-- **Skills to Develop**: Need to enhance understanding of advanced model optimization techniques for embedded AI applications.
+I developed a solid understanding of embedding AI in IoT devices and their applications in various fields.
+However, I realized that I need to enhance my proficiency in advanced model optimization techniques for embedded AI applications.

-### D.III.
-Balance Sheet
+### Balance Sheet

 #### Highlights
 The course was highly relevant to my professional career, providing practical experience in implementing AI for IoT applications.
 The hands-on project work was particularly valuable in reinforcing the theoretical concepts.

-### D.IV.
-Complementary Elements
+### Complementary Elements

 #### Project Report